2gcloud/2gcloud.github.io/index.md

 ## 2G Cloud - Awsome Microsoft Azure Solutions since `7E2`

-At 2G Cloud we make awsome Microsoft Azure solutions together wity our customers and we specialize in cloud security, cloud computing and cloud solutions architecture.
+At 2G Cloud we make awesome Microsoft Azure solutions together with our customers and we specialize in cloud security, cloud computing and cloud solutions architecture.

 ### Get in touch!